autowarefoundation/autoware.universe/README.md

 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release --catkin-skip-building-tests
 ```

-> Several modules will report stderror output, but these are just warnings and can be safely ignored.
+> Several modules will report stderr output, but these are just warnings and can be safely ignored.

 ## Sensor hardware configuration